 Future CEOs often map their career trajectory through substantial operational roles, sometimes running large or international divisions of the company before taking the top job.
 In some cases, a strong financial background can be an asset.
 Nearly half of Fortune 100 CEOs previously served as a divisional CFO.

-- Get recognized (and talked about) for the right reasons
+Earn recognition (and reputation) for the right reasons

-Wherever you currently are on the corporate ladder, the best way to position yourself to take the next step up is by getting recognized internally for your initiative.
+Wherever you currently are on the corporate ladder, the best way to position yourself to take the next step up is to earn recognition internally for your initiative.

 Be the first to volunteer for new opportunities, such as leading task forces or serving on corporate committees.
 Doing this well can build your skills and credibility, earning you recognition beyond the job you do every day at your desk.